Romania at the 1984 Summer Olympics

 Romania competed at the 1984 Summer Olympics in Los Angeles, United States.
 124 competitors, 71 men and 53 women, took part in 86 events in 13 sports.
 Notably, Romania was the only Eastern Bloc nation to participate at these Games; all others followed the Soviet Union's boycott of the Games.
-The Romanian athletes were greeted with warm applause as they entered the Los Angeles Memorial Coliseum during the opening ceremony, in part an affirmation of the nation's defiance of the boycott.
+The Romanian athletes were greeted with warm applause and even a standing ovation from the spectators as they entered the Los Angeles Memorial Coliseum during the opening ceremony, in part an affirmation of the nation's defiance of the boycott.
 The Romanian Olympic team was phenomenally successful at the games, ultimately placing second to the United States in the gold medal tally.